tyashin/CIS-CC-UOL-violations/README.md

 This situation changed radically in 2020.
 Rapid deterioration of CIS/CC programs quality started with an attempt of UOL to impose invasive online proctoring system for 2019-20 academic year exams.
 Later, in September 2020 CIS/CC programs were closed for new applicants and the maximum registration period for remaining students was decreased.

-At about the same time, UOL started [BSc Computer Science](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london) program at Coursera.
+In 2019 UOL started [BSc Computer Science](https://www.coursera.org/degrees/bachelor-of-science-computer-science-london) program at Coursera.
 This new program is approx. 2x times more expensive than CIS/CC.
-Remaining CIS/CC students were advised to switch to the new program.
+In September 2020 CIS/CC students were advised to switch to the new program.
 They were given 1 week to figure everything out, get the answers from the UOL and make a decision about their further education.

 The new 2020-21 academic year has brought some new violations of UOL policies and agreements between the university and CIS/CC students ([see list of cases](https://uolviolationstracker.web.app/#/list-of-cases)).
 During the discussion of these matters at 'Student Cafe' forum [Dr. Maggie Cooper](https://www.gold.ac.uk/computing/people/cooper-maggie/), Programmes Director advised us to follow the official [complaint procedure](https://london.ac.uk/current-students/complaints-and-appeals-procedure).